StefFrustagli/board_gamers_vault/README.md

 !["Successfully signed in" message](https://i.ibb.co/KG1Ky0N/my-screenshots-2024-07-02-at-17-17-58.png)

-#### Register page
+#### Registration page
-The Register page, which is visible to non-logged-in users, presents a registration form.
+The Registration page, which is visible to non-logged-in users, presents a registration form.
 The mandatory fields are 'Username' and 'Password' (to be entered twice), while the optional field is 'Email' address.

 ![Register page](https://i.ibb.co/j44QBXm/my-screenshots-2024-07-02-at-15-27-42.png)